 …you can be fired for getting hurt at work?
 The answer is yes.

 Texas law prohibits the termination of a worker for reporting a workers’ compensation claim.
 The problem is that Texas does not require all employers to have workers’ comp insurance.
 If an employer does not carry workers’ comp insurance then this retaliation law does not apply to them.
 The result is that in some cases you can legally be fired for getting hurt on the job.
 Sounds unfair?
 It is.

 …you can be fired simply because of your sexual orientation?
 The answer is yes.

 Both federal and Texas anti-discrimination laws do not prohibit discrimination based on a worker’s sexual orientation (except the Seventh Circuit, which Texas is not a part of).
 While federal legislation has been proposed to amend the Civil Rights Act of 1964 to include sexual orientation discrimination, it has died in committee.
-A good employment attorney can sometimes bring a gender discrimination claim based on an employer or supervisor making decisions based on “gender stereotypes” (e.g. criticizing a gay worker for not acting “like a male”).
+A good lawyer or work compensation attorney can sometimes bring a gender discrimination claim based on an employer or supervisor making decisions based on “gender stereotypes” (e.g. criticizing a gay worker for not acting “like a male”).
 Unfortunately that argument may not be available in many cases where the LGBT community faces workplace discrimination and harassment.
 Sounds unfair?
 It is.